 Baby Boomers Are Not Leaving Their Single-Family Homes for Apartments

+Furthermore, although the average number of rooms in single-family homes occupied by Baby Boomers decreased between 2008 and 2011, Boomer home size has increased since then, suggesting that Boomers are not trading down to smaller single-family houses, either.
 As suggested by the lack of downsizing activity, Boomers have not been a major driver of apartment demand growth.
-In fact, the number of Boomer apartment dwellers has not budged in recent years, whereas the number of Millennials (those born between 1981 and 2000) in multifamily rentals has grown by nearly half a million annually.
+In fact, the number of Boomer apartment dwellers has not budged in recent years, whereas the number of Millennials in multifamily rental units has grown by nearly half a million annually.